BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 Certificates are requested when the 'tls' annotation with a secretName is present on the Ingress.

 Ingresses annotated with the `certbot.kubernetes.secrets.aws/cloud-front` annotation will get a CNAME record with the CloudFront url on each "www" domain name.
 CNAME's are not suitable to be set on apex domain names.
+Certificate will be uploaded to ACM on AWS and will be renewed.
+Initial CloudFront setup is still needed.

 ```
 kind: Ingress